edouardelasalles/srvp/README.md

 python test.py --data_dir $DATADIR --xp_dir $XPDIR --lpips_dir $LPIPSDIR
 ```

-where `$XPDIR` is a directory containing a checkpoint and the corresponding `json` configuration file, `$DATADIR` is the directory containing the test set, and `$LPIPSDIR` is a directory where [LPIPS weights](https://github.com/richzhang/PerceptualSimilarity/tree/master/models/weights) are downloaded.
+where `$XPDIR` is a directory containing a checkpoint and the corresponding `json` configuration file (see the pretrained models for an example), `$DATADIR` is the directory containing the test set, and `$LPIPSDIR` is a directory where [LPIPS weights](https://github.com/richzhang/PerceptualSimilarity/tree/master/models/weights) are downloaded.

 To run the evaluation on GPU, use the option `--device $DEVICE`.